AdaCore/spark2014/reqs/use-cases/combine-test-and-proof.rst

 Precondition
 ^^^^^^^^^^^^

-#. :ref:`uc-check-subset` postcondition holds for a program that contains units
-   intended to be verified through test and for units intended to be verified through formal proof.
+#. :ref:`uc-check-subset` postcondition holds for units intended to be verified through formal proof.
 #.
 In order for formal verification to be a substitute for conventional testing via this approach,
-   the preconditions and postconditions of the code must express the expected outcomes that would be defined as part of a conventional testing approach.
+   the preconditions and postconditions of the code must specify the complete functional behaviour of the program.

 Scenario
 ^^^^^^^^